syukrimullia/tabdual-plus/README.md

 1. `beginProlog.` and `endProlog.` identifiers, and also facts and programs that need to be placed between them.
 This part is unnecessary when no such program in it.
 2. Abducibles.
 3. Rules.
+Please take a look at `in` folder for examples.

 ## How to Use
 1. Open a terminal in the directory where you have this implementation.